Jump to content

 Helen Mary Jones has 40 years’ experience of work in public service, including as a Member of the Senedd, where she chaired the Children and Young People’s Committee and the Culture Committee.
 She Chaired Cross-Party Groups on Children and Young People, Looked After Children, and Human Rights.
 She served as Shadow Minister for Health and Social Services and Shadow Minister for the Economy.

 Outside politics she has held significant roles, including chief executive of a national youth work charity and Deputy Director of the Equal Opportunities Commission.
 She was appointed to the Ministerial Intervention Board sent into Pembrokeshire County Council following a series of safeguarding failings.
-She has presented on public policy at Harvard, Huston, and Austin Universities.
+She has presented on public policy at Harvard, Houston, and Austin Universities.
 In September 2021 she was elected to the Board of Children in Wales, the umbrella body for children’s organisations.
-She current works as a policy and public affairs consultant.
+She currently works as a policy and public affairs consultant.

-Kieran Harris
+• Kieran Harris

 Kieran has almost 15 years’ leadership experience in a range of charities providing care and support in Wales and across the UK.
 He is currently Chief Executive of Mind Cwm Taf Morgannwg.